 Such was the civilization and corruption connected with the spread of the Greek language when the Roman power approached to the eastern parts of the Mediterranean Sea.
 For some centuries this irresistible force had been gathering strength on the western side of the Apennines.
-Gradually, but surely, and with ever-increasing rapidity, it made to itself a wider space - northward into Etruria, southward into Campania.
-It passed beyond its Italian boundaries.
+Gradually, but surely, and with ever-increasing rapidity, it made to itself a wider space, northward into Etruria, southward into Campania.
+Rome passed beyond its Italian boundaries.

-And six hundred years after the building of the City, the Roman eagle had seized on Africa at the point of Carthage, and Greece at the Isthmus of Corinth, and had turned its eye towards the East.
+Six hundred years after the building of Rome, the Roman eagle had seized on Africa at the point of Carthage, and Greece at the Isthmus of Corinth, and had turned its eye towards the East.
 Before the birth of our Savior, all those coasts, from Ephesus to Tarsus and Antioch, and round by the Holy Land to Alexandria and Cyrene, were tributary to Rome.
 It was the start of a mighty empire.

 We have to describe in a few words the characteristics of this new dominion, which would become the Roman Empire, and to point out its providential connection with the spread and consolidation of the Church.

-There is no better way of obtaining a clear view of the features and a correct idea of the spirit of the Roman age and empire, than by considering the material works which still remain as its imperishable monuments.
+There is no better way of obtaining a clear view of the features and a correct idea of the spirit of the Roman age and empire than by considering the material works which still remain as its imperishable monuments.
 Whether undertaken by the hands of the government, or for the ostentation of private luxury, they were marked by vast extent and accomplished at an enormous expenditure.
-The gigantic roads of the Empire have been unrivalled till the present century.
+The gigantic roads of Rome's Empire have been unrivalled till the present.
 Solid structures of all kinds, for utility, amusement, and worship, were erected in Italy and the provinces, amphitheaters of stone, magnificent harbors, bridges, sepulchers, and temples.